cdl-geneseo/geneseo-dictionary/O/Out-Of-The-Closet.md

 # Out Of The Closet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Out Of The Closet

 Created by  Tess Woitaszek on Dec 11, 2020

 v. or adj.
 To be open about one's sexual orientation or gender identity.As of 2020, 34.6% heard / used the word frequently, 42.3% heard / used it on occasion, and 23.1% never heard / used it.(Woodard, N-R, 2020)